Cherrue/predict-drama-rating/README.md

 5. Support Vector Machine                            <============= NOW proceeding!!
 The correlationship between tv rating and NAVER comment data can be thought of as a none linear model.
-And because comment data 7-dimensionsrfdec
+And comment data is 7-dimensions.
-So, I predict tv rating by SVM(kernel : 'rbf'=gaussian)
+So I predict tv rating by SVM(kernel : 'rbf'=gaussian)
 Referrence : https://tensorflow.blog/%ED%8C%8C%EC%9D%B4%EC%8D%AC-%EB%A8%B8%EC%8B%A0%EB%9F%AC%EB%8B%9D/

 6. Neural Network